lotusnprod/lotus-manuscript/manuscript.md

 In the field of ecology, for example, molecular traits are gaining increased attention [@doi:10/gftqcm; @doi:10/ghttk6].
 Conceptually, LOTUS can help associate classical plant traits (e.g., leaf surface area, photosynthetic capacities, etc.) with Wikidata biological organisms entries, and, thus, allow their integration and comparison with chemicals that are associated with the organisms.
-Likewise, the association of biogeography data documented in repositories such as GBIF could be further exploited in Wikidata to pursue the exciting but understudied topic of “chemodiverse hotspots” [@doi:10/ghssx4].
+Likewise, the association of biogeography data documented in repositories such as GBIF could be further exploited in Wikidata to pursue the exciting but understudied topic of “chemodiversity hotspots” [@doi:10/ghssx4].

 Further NP-related information of great interest remains poorly formatted.
 One example of such a shortcoming relates to traditional medicine, including ethnomedicine and ethnobotany, which is the historical and empiric approach of mankind to discover and use bioactive products from Nature, primarily plants.